1. A Student Conduct Coordinator receives an incident report and assigns the case

 9. Student Disciplinary Records

-In cases involving conduct probation or suspension, or in which case the College has federally mandated reporting requirements, the College will keep the records for seven years after the charged student graduates or permanently withdraws from the College.
+In cases involving conduct probation or suspension, or in which case the University has federally mandated reporting requirements, the University will keep the records for seven years after the charged student graduates or permanently withdraws from the University.
 If a student does not return after his/her suspension period, the seven-year period will start at the end of the suspension period.
-In cases involving dismissal, the College will keep the records indefinitely.
+In cases involving dismissal, the University will keep the records indefinitely.
 Every student may review, upon request, all non-confidential contents of his/her conduct file, to the extent permitted by law.